First cruise ship sets sail from German harbor since coronavirus lockdown | DW | 25.07.2020

-A cruise ship has set sail from a German port for the first time since the coronavirus outbreak slammed the industry.
+A cruise ship has set sail from a German port for the first time since the COVID-19 outbreak slammed the industry.
 Guests will spend a weekend at sea with no stops on land.

 The vessel is carrying around 1,200 passengers, compared to its usual capacity of 2,900.